fawazahmed0/heroku-google-translate-api/README.md

 2. Signup and you will get a url something like: https://calm-boy-84008.herokuapp.com ,  note it down

 **API Endpoints:**
-Use `/translategettext` endpoint if you have small text to translate and only want translated text Use `/translategetfull` endpoint if you have small text to translate and JSON response with other details Use `/translateposttext` endpoint if you have any length text to translate and only want translated text Use `/translatepostfull` endpoint if you have any length text to translate and JSON response with other details:
+- Use `/translategettext` endpoint if you have small text to translate and only want translated text
+- Use `/translategetfull` endpoint if you have small text to translate and JSON response with other details
+- Use `/translateposttext` endpoint if you have any length text to translate and only want translated text
+- Use `/translatepostfull` endpoint if you have any length text to translate and JSON response with other details

 **Example 1:**
 ```javascript